Welcome to the Official Web Site of Bihar

 Kandaha Sun Temple, Saharsa

-Kandaha is a small, obscure village, situated about 8 miles west of Saharsa.
-Over a relatively moderate mound is situated this famous Sun-temple.
-It was built in 1435 (Shaka Era 1357) by a devotee named Vamshadhara under the reign of the renowned ruler of Mithila, Narasimhadeva of Karnata dynasty.
-A Sanskrit inscription, installed on the door-frame of the temple, records these facts.
-The image installed in the sanctum is huge, but considerably defaced and fragmented.
-But the door-jambs/frames are uniquely well preserved.
+Kandaha is a small, obscure village situated about 8 miles west of Saharsa.
+Over a relatively moderate mound is situated this famous Sun temple.
+It was built in 1435 (Shaka Era 1357) by a devotee named Vamshadhara under the reign of the renowned ruler of Mithila, Narasimhadeva of the Karnata dynasty.
+A Sanskrit inscription installed on the door-frame of the temple records these facts.
+The image installed in the sanctum is huge but considerably defaced and fragmented.
+The door-jambs/frames, however, are uniquely well preserved.
 With rich, tasteful decoration of both floral creepers and divine beings, this frame represents the best of art and architecture that Mithila under the Karnata reign nurtured.

 Jalalgarh Fort, Purnea

-The ruined fort of Jalalgarh is situated 20 kms north of Purnea and stands in what was once an island in the old channel of the river Koshi.
-According to one tradition the fort was built by Saiyid Muhammad Jalaluddin of the Khagra family, on whom Jehangir conferred the title of the Raja; while another tradition says that Saif Khan the Nawab of Purnea, built it in 1722.
+The ruined fort of Jalalgarh is situated 20 km north of Purnea and stands in what was once an island in the old channel of the river Koshi.
+According to one tradition the fort was built by Saiyid Muhammad Jalaluddin of the Khagra family, on whom Jehangir conferred the title of Raja; while another tradition says that Saif Khan, the Nawab of Purnea, built it in 1722.
 The former tradition would appear to be more authentic.
-The fort is a large quadrangular structure with lofty walls and was evicted primarily to serve as a frontier post to protect the border against invasion from Nepal.
+The fort is a large quadrangular structure with lofty walls and was erected primarily to serve as a frontier post to protect the border against invasion from Nepal.

 Katragarh, Muzaffarpur